Home » Manufacturing Machines » What are Different Shaper Machine Operations?

 Shaper machine operation - Machining of Angular Surface

-In this shaper machine operation, an angular cut is done at any angle other than a right angle to the horizontal or to the vertical plane.
-The work is set on the table and the vertical slide of the tooth head is swivelled to the required angle either towards the left or towards right from the vertical position.
+In this shaper machine operation, an angular cut is done at any angle other than a right angle to the horizontal or the vertical plane.
+The work is set on the table and the vertical slide of the tooth head is swiveled to the required angle either towards the left or towards the right from the vertical position.

 Machining of Irregular surface